 Care for the socks even as you buy them

 Most of the socks you get are made of cotton, cotton blends, Polyester, wool, wool bends (the wool socks you see marked as wool may well be a mix of wool and synthetic fibers – Usually a mix of 75% wool and 25% nylon is common in wool socks), acrylic.
 Merino wool, cashmere are the luxury wool fabrics.
 Some are made of net fabrics- like the liner socks and thigh highs.
 Olefin, bamboo etc are also used.
 You even get silk socks.
 Spandex fibers are added to give stretch to the socks, Lurex for sparkle.

 All the sock fabrics have a knitted construction and this is its biggest advantage and biggest disadvantage.
 The stretchiness of the fabric is the advantage.
-The disadvantage is the easy damage to the fabric – one stitch broken somewhere and the whole thing comes open unraveling.
+The disadvantage is the easy damage to the fabric – one stitch cut anywhere and the whole thing comes open unraveling.
 And the quality of a stretchy fabric is its ability to go back to the same position after the stretching is released.
 Once this is lost it is like a deflated balloon.

-Look at the socks for any signs of broken yarn or loose stitches – this can easily turn into a good hole or two after a few washes.
+Look at the socks for any signs of cut yarn or loose stitches – this can easily turn into a good hole or two after a few washes.
 If the socks have a rib area, if you find anything uneven in the rib stitch, do not even buy.
 The rib stitch is much too much stretchy and susceptible to looseness once this is lost.